Summary:

 The tips above can help you enjoy all kinds of eBikes in wintertime, but some models are designed to offer better handling on challenging surfaces like snow and ice.
 Fat-tire eBikes, in particular, offer better grip in these conditions and are often built to offer better resistance to the elements.

-Find a dealer near you to explore our collection of eBikes and choose a model you’ll be happy to ride all year long.
 For answers to the most common questions we get about winter riding, browse the FAQ below.

 Frequently Asked Questions about Riding eBikes in Winter